 PAST INCOME & RESOURCE LEVELS --

-Past Medicaid income and resource levels in NYS are shown on these old NYC HRA charts for 2001 through 2011, in chronological order.
-These include Family Health Plus, Child Health Plus, MBI-WPD, Medicare Savings Programs and other public health programs in NYS.
+Past Medicaid income and resource levels in NYS are shown on these old NYC HRA charts for 2001 through 2021, in chronological order.
+These include Medicaid levels for MAGI and non-MAGI populations, Child Health Plus, MBI-WPD, Medicare Savings Programs and other public health programs in NYS.

 This article was authored by the Evelyn Frank Legal Resources Program of New York Legal Assistance Group.